 Can I participate in other studies at the same time?

 In general, it is not a problem to participate in this and other studies at the same time.
 If you intend to, we would ask you to speak with the study team first so that we can give you more detailed advice about your specific situation.
 Perhaps the study team will also recommend a study on their own which may be suitable for you.

 Am I insured against accidents that might occur during the study?

 In the context of this study, there is insurance coverage against consequential damage of taking biological samples and against commuting accidents according to § 2 Abs.
 1 Nr.
 13b of the Sozialgesetzbuch (SGB) VII.
 Please contact us if you have suffered any damage or injuries.
 The study team will then inform the responsible Unfallkasse Nordrhein-Westfalen.

 Will I be informed about new findings?

 You will be informed during the study of all important new findings such as changes in benefits, risks, or new alternatives to study participation.
 If you have been informed of new findings, you will be asked to resume your participation in the study on your next visit.
-If available, you can after completion of the

 Are there alternatives to study participation?